ndgigliotti/afterthoughts/README.md

 #### Sequence Length

 The context-awareness is limited by the maximum sequence length of the model.
 Currently, documents that exceed the maximum sequence length are handled by chunking the sequence into smaller overlapping sequences.
 This can lead to a loss of context at the boundaries of the chunks and also results in duplicate n-grams.

+## Future Ideas

+* Add optional normalization for the n-gram embeddings
+* Add features for deduping the n-grams
+* Add features for filtering n-grams

 ## License